Bailey greeted me at the door.

 I wasn’t even gone that long!

 Fortunately, Bailey didn’t destroy anything else in the house.
 She did destroy her crate, however.
 General wear and tear on the house and our furniture comes with the territory when taking care of our three dogs.
 Bailey, however, was a special case.
 She is my sister-in-law’s dog.
 We love her to pieces.
-So do our three pups!
+So do our three other pups!

 Bailey is a special pup.
-Like Benji, Denver and Chloe, Bailey is a rescue pup.
+Like Benji, Denver and Chloe, Bailey is a rescue dog.
 And as we know, rescue dogs can have issues.
 Otherwise, Bailey is a wonderful dog.
 But, she has terrible separation, storm and fireworks anxiety.

 When I locked her away in our crate, I thought I was keeping her safe.
 Unfortunately, she tore apart the crate for her freedom- potentially risking her life in the process.